faizaasad/test-suite-for-web-based-app-tester-online.live-/README.md

 **Environment Setup**
 Set Up Environment Variables
-Create a .env file in the root directory and configure the following environment variables:
+Create a .env file in the root directory and configure the following environment variables: bash

-bash
 Copy code
 DATABASE_URL=mongodb://localhost:27017/tester_online_live
 PORT=3000
 JWT_SECRET=mysecurejwtsecret
 DATABASE_URL: Use mongodb://localhost:27017/tester_online_live if you're running MongoDB locally.
-For cloud-based services like MongoDB Atlas, use the appropriate connection string.
 PORT: Specify the port your application will run on (default is 3000).
 JWT_SECRET: Set a secure key for JSON Web Token (JWT) signing.
-Seed the Database (if required)
+Seed the Database
-If your project requires database seeding, provide instructions here for seeding data before running tests.

 **Running the Server**
 Add the Start Script